-The ongoing geopolitical tensions between the USA and China as well as developments in the war in Ukrainr against Russia may heighten worldwide tensions on supply chain, extend shipping lead time between China and the EU, and increase our transportation and last mile delivery costs as freight transport and oil prices have already surged.
+The ongoing geopolitical tensions with China, developments of the war in Ukraine and Israeli-Palestinian conflict may heighten worldwide tensions on supply chain, extend shipping lead time between China and the EU, and increase our transportation and last mile delivery costs as freight transport and oil prices have already surged.
 International geopolitical and economic repercussions of international tensions and conflicts may have negative consequences on our supply capacities and costs, and affect our customers' buying power, as fuel prices increase, which may negatively affect our sales.
-An assessment was made early 2022 on the potential impact of the war in Ukraine on Cnova and its business: among others, we analyzed our clients, vendors and suppliers located in Ukraine, Russia, and Belarus; we do not have any exposure in Russia or Belarus - no clients, vendors or suppliers based in these countries.
-In Ukraine, we have little exposure, more specifically one marketplace merchant and two suppliers' manufacturing sites which do not represent significant volumes (as of 2022, March 1st).
-The crisis may also impact countries where some of our suppliers' manufacturing sites are located, as eastern European countries and Turkey.
+Although we have little exposure in these war zones, these crisis situations may impact neighbor countries where some of our suppliers' manufacturing sites are located, as eastern European countries and Turkey.